mcwrazej/Lecture-2-Assingment/README.md

 # rstudio-git-test2
 My reproducible research workshop RStudio and Git test repository 2 (Part 4 of tutorial) you are killing it!!
+Hey!!
+Nice meeting you today and you are doing amazing!!